MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 # MadLib Technical Guide

 This document provides an in-depth technical overview of MadLib's functionality, internal workings, and advanced use cases.

-For quick start guide and basic usage, refer to the [README file](`https://github.com/dahluwalia/MadLib/blob/main/README.md`).
-For complete API reference, see the API documentation. _todo when docs are live_ [insert link here]
+For quick start guide and basic usage, refer to the [README file](https://github.com/dahluwalia/MadLib/blob/main/README.md).

+For an overview of the API, see the [API Docs todo when live]().

 ## Understanding Entity Matching